NightFright2k19/doom_sbardef/README.md

 **Indicators:**
 - **Armor type**: Level of damage absorption.
 Shown explicitly as percentage in Crispy, Nightdive and Doom 64.
 Otherwise, armor number is usually recolored (green: 33%, blue: 50%).
 In PrBoom+, the armor icon changes instead.<br>
 - **Backpack**: Recolored ammo numbers (white to gold/green) and/or doubling max ammo (Crispy, Eternity, DSDA Classic/Enhanced).<br>
 - **Berserk mode**: Usually shown as a fully lit "1" in the Arms display.
 In PrBoom+, the Medikit icon is replaced by a Berserk pack.
-In Eternity and DSDA Enhanced/Condensed, the infinity symbol turns red if fists are selected.<br>
+In Eternity and DSDA, the infinity symbol turns red if fists are selected.<br>
 - **God mode**: Mugshot and/or recolored health/armor numbers (gold).
 Recolored numbers only work with powerups, not cheats.<br>
 - **Active ammo/weapon**: Orange numbers in the Arms/WEA/WPN panel and/or ammo overview.<br><br>